yetnt/ic4d/README.md

 # Command Object

-This package requires your command object to be layed out specifically,
+This package requires your command object to be layed out specifically, (If you're coming from a normal discord.js handler that uses the execute and data properties, skip to [Tradtional discord.js object](#tradtional-discordjs-object))

 ## Using Class